xinlin-z/smally/README.md

     /home/pic/uploads/2019/01/juanji.jpg 662x426 27.96K
     /home/pic/uploads/2019/01/juanji-200x129.jpg 200x129 6.26K

-Example for showing both JPGs and PNGs:
+Example for showing both JPGs and PNGs recursively:

-    $ python3 smally.py -a ~/path/to/pic --show --jpg --png
+    $ python3 smally.py -a ~/path/to/pic -r --show --jpg --png

 So, there are 4 parameters to indicate picture file type, --jpg, --png, --gif and --webp.
 They can be all presented in command line, and must be at least